 - Skin oil containing vitamin A, C and E should be applied three times a day during the first week, then twice a day.

 - Take a shower with a disinfectant soap (e.g. HiBiScrub® Plus, Octenisan® Wash Lotion, Prontoderm® Shower Gel) from the first postoperative day.

-- Swelling and redness must be expected in the first seven days.
-Usually you can go back to work after seven days.
+- Swelling and redness of the skin can be expected in the first 7 days.
+After the 7 days you can usually go back to work.

 - It is important not to cover the redness in the first week with make-up so that make-up particles do not lead to a so-called scar tattoo.

-- Excessive UV radiation (solarium/sunbathing) should be avoided for at least two weeks.
+- Excessive UV radiation (sunbathing or solarium) should be avoided for at least two weeks.
 3 months should be avoided.

 “We provide you with extensive expert knowledge so that we can work with you to select the best possible treatment path.”